ToVinhKhang/ToVinhKhang/README.md

 ## Business Analysis
 _• Have knowledge about Outsourcing and Agile-Scrum._
 <br />
-_• Gathering and analyzing customer requirements to make business processes/rules, then clarify requirements with the development team._
+_• Experiences in gathering and analyzing customer requirements, clarify requirements with the development team._
 <br />
-_• Gain experience in providing SRS, Wireframes, Mockup, and User stories._
+_• Proficient in providing SRS, Wireframes, Mockup, and User stories._
 <br />
 _• Worked in school projects related to the domain of education, tourism, F&B, insurance, etc._
 <br />